Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Experiment Design

-The MCMC implementation we used for the experiments was presented in \cite{pakman2014exact}, with Matlab and R codes available in \href{url}{https://github.com/aripakman/hmc-tmg}.
-Parameters explained in Section \ref{sec:mcmc} are selected as follows, the off-diagonal pruning of the empirical scale parameter $\vect{\hat{\Sigma}}$ was performed with a threshold of $T_p = 5\times 10^{-2}$.
-Diagonal scaling was performed with a factor of $\beta=1.7$, and shrinkage parameter $\lambda=0.5$.
-These values were heuristically determined to minimize the MSE for the first set of experiments.
+We used the MCMC implementation presented in \cite{pakman2014exact}.
+The Matlab and R codes are available at \href{url}{https://github.com/aripakman/hmc-tmg}.
+The MCMC parameters explained in Section \ref{sec:mcmc} were selected as follows.
+The off-diagonal pruning of the empirical scale parameter $\vect{\hat{\Sigma}}$ was performed with a threshold of $T_p = 5\times 10^{-2}$.
+Diagonal scaling was performed with a factor of $\beta=1.7$, and a shrinkage parameter of $\lambda=0.5$.
+These values were empirically determined to minimize the NMSE for the first set of experiments.